celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

     Put([]peer.AddrInfo) error
     // Get returns a peer from the store.
     Load() ([]peer.AddrInfo, error)
-    // Delete removes a peer from the store.
-    Delete(peer.ID) error
 }
 ```

-\*: _Delete will be used in in the special case where we store a peer and then it gets blocked by `peerTracker`_

 And we expect the underlying implementation to use a badgerDB datastore.
 Example: